 Right to Object: The subject has the right to object or be reluctant in any situation at any time if it concerns him for a cause that does not go well.
 The subject can object to the controller for any compelling ground where his or her personal information is exercised for the illegal cause.

 Right to Restriction of Processing Data: The data subject has the power to restrict any process that happens from the controller’s end.

 –If the process is unlawful or the subject opposes the cause, the right to restriction can be put to use.

 –If the subject feels unsure of the accuracy of personal data, he or she can restrict the process and ask to verify first.

 –The subject can refuse to process any personal information if the claims are illegitimate or illegal.

-- Right to rectification: The data subject can use the right to rectify any inaccurate personal data.
+Right to Rectification: The data subject can use the right to rectify any inaccurate personal data.
 By considering the purpose of processing the data, he or she has the right to complete or correct any flawed information by all means.

 Code of Conduct – Guidelines

-There are multiple codes of conduct guidelines been drawn by the member states, the supervisory authorities, the board, and the commission members, intending to have a proper and channeled mode of processing data for micro, macro, small, and medium-sized companies.
+There are multiple codes of conduct guidelines been drawn by the member states, the supervisory authorities, the board, and the commission members, intending to have a proper and channelled mode of processing data for micro, macro, small, and medium-sized companies.
 Such as: